argilla-io/argilla/argilla/docs/reference/argilla/records/records.md

 1. The Argilla dataset contains a field named `text` matching the key here.

-To create records with image fields, pass the the remote url or data uri of the image to records object.
+To create records with image fields, pass the image to the record object as either a remote url, local path to an image file, or a PIL object.
 The field names must be defined as an `rg.ImageField`in the dataset's `Settings` object to be accepted.
+Images will be stored in the Argilla database and returned as rescaled PIL objects.

 ```python
 dataset.records.log(